redplanetlabs/rama-aws-deploy/README.md

 ## Deploying

+`rama-aws-deploy` can be used to create either multi-node or single-node Rama deployments.

-### Deploying a Rama Cluster and Modules
+### Deploying a multi-node Rama cluster

-To deploy a rama cluster:

 1. Make sure you have your zip file of Rama and license downloaded.
 2. Create `rama.tfvars` at the root of your project to set Terraform variables.
 These govern e.g. the number of supervisors to deploy.
-   See `rama.tfvars.multi.example` or `rama.tfvars.single.example`, depending on if you want to run on a single instance or multiple.
+See `rama.tfvars.multi.example`.
 There are several variables that are required to set.
-3. Run `bin/rama-cluster.sh deploy <cluster-name> [opt-args]` or `bin/rama-cluster.sh deploy --singleNode <cluster-name> [opt-args]`.
+3. Run `bin/rama-cluster.sh deploy <cluster-name> [opt-args]`.
    `opt-args` are passed to `terraform apply`.
    For example, if you wanted to just deploy zookeeper servers, you would run `bin/rama-cluster.sh deploy my-cluster -target=aws_instance.zookeeper`.

+### Deploying a single-node Rama cluster

+This option deploys Zookeeper, Conductor, and one supervisor onto the same node.

+1. Make sure you have your zip file of Rama and license downloaded.
+2. Create `rama.tfvars` at the root of your project to set Terraform variables.
+See `rama.tfvars.single.example`.
+There are several variables that are required to set.
+3. Run `bin/rama-cluster.sh deploy --singleNode <cluster-name>`.

+### Deploying modules

 To run modules, use `rama-<cluster-name> deploy ...` (in your ~/.rama, in your PATH). `rama-<cluster-name>` is a symlink to a `rama` script that is configured to point to the launched cluster.

+### Destroying a cluster

-To destroy a cluster run `bin/rama-cluster.sh destroy <cluster-name>`.
+To destroy a cluster run `bin/rama-cluster.sh destroy <cluster-name>` or `bin/rama-cluster.sh --singleNode destroy <cluster-name>` depending on whether it's a multi-node or single node cluster.

 ## Cluster Configuration and Debugging